daelum/ai-counselor-react-1.1/README.md

 1. Install packages with `npm i`
 2. Start the server with `npm run dev` or `npm start`
+3. login with user: test@test.com   pw: hello   or signup to create new user
-3. Proceed to AI COUNSELOR API repo to start server
+4. Proceed to AI COUNSELOR API repo to start server